Curious how cars get their brand names? Today is your lucky day.

 Did you know that Aston Martin is derived from Aston Hill, where the founder lived?

 Knowing the origins of car brands is quite fascinating and helps us understand why the particular title was given.
-This list of 15 car brands and their origins will give you a good insight into how these companies got their names.
+This list of car brands and their origins will give you more insight into the culture and history of these companies.

 1. Aston Martin

 The name Aston Martin is derived partly from the name of its founder, Lionel Martin, and partly for a stretch of road in Hertfordshire, England, used for racing, called the Aston Hillclimb.

 World War I briefly halted production, and afterward Aston Martin produced cars specifically for the racetrack, focusing on speed more than luxury.
 However, building competition cars proved to be a strain on finances, and Aston Martin changed hands several times until World War II.
 In 1947, tractor manufacturer David Brown purchased the company, and models built under Brown's ownership also included his initials -- DB

 German Engineer August Horch founded the company August Horch & Cie.
 Motorwagenwerke AG, in 1899.
 Due to misunderstandings among partners, Horch left the company and formed a new company, August Horch Automobilwerke GmbH in 1909.